websanco/liferay-learn/docs/poshi/latest/en/poshi-basics/poshi-layers/paths.md

 ## Best Practices

 **Make path files specific yet reusable**: Path files must be specific enough to describe and locate the correct element, but general enough that they are reusable throughout the system being tested.
-Using [Variables](./variables.md) can help make locators both specific and reusable.
+Using [Variables](./variables.md), as in the `EDIT_ROW` locator above, can help make locators both specific and reusable.

 **Organize path files**: There are multiple ways to organize path files.
 Some suggestions are as follows: